projectriff/projectriff.io/_docs/020-getting-started-on-gke.md

 ```

 ### Docker build
 Use the docker CLI to build the function container image.
 Prefix the image name by replacing `<your-Docker-ID>` below with your own Docker ID.
-_Don't forget the `.` at the end of the `docker build...` command to indicate that you are building with the Dockerfile in the current directory._
+Note the `.` at the end of the `docker build...` command.

 ```bash
 docker build -t <your-Docker-ID>/square:v0001 .